In this article:

 What is an Occupational Health Degree?

-An occupational health degree focuses on the study of workplace safety and how to protect workers from harmful conditions.
-This field is about understanding how different types of jobs, environments, and practices can impact the health and well-being of employees.
-Students learn how to identify hazards such as exposure to toxic chemicals, repetitive motion injuries, and other workplace dangers.
-The goal is to help create safer, healthier working environments.
+An occupational health degree focuses on workplace safety and how to protect workers from harmful conditions.
+This field looks at how different jobs, environments, and practices can affect workers’ health and well-being.
+Students learn how to identify hazards such as toxic chemicals, repetitive motion injuries, and other workplace dangers.
+The goal is to create safer and healthier workplaces.

-In this degree program, students study topics like industrial hygiene, ergonomics, workplace safety regulations, and occupational diseases.
-They also learn how to conduct risk assessments and develop safety protocols to prevent workplace injuries and illnesses.
-The program emphasizes understanding both physical and mental health risks in various industries, including manufacturing, construction, healthcare, and office work.
+In this program, students study topics like industrial hygiene, ergonomics, workplace safety rules, and occupational diseases.
+They also learn how to assess risks and create safety plans to prevent workplace injuries and illnesses.
+The program covers both physical and mental health risks in different industries, including manufacturing, construction, healthcare, and office work.

 Program Options